top of page

 FASD Hope Podcast

-Dr. Waite is Assistant Clinical Professor of Pediatrics at the Icahn School of Medicine Mount Sinai Hospital, one of ten national FASD Champions/American Academy of Pediatrics, sits on the National Mental Health Advisory Board of the Child Welfare League of America, and is a member of the Society of Developmental-Behavioral Pediatrics.
+Dr. Waite is one of ten national FASD Champions/American Academy of Pediatrics, sits on the National Mental Health Advisory Board of the Child Welfare League of America, and is a member of the Society of Developmental-Behavioral Pediatrics.
 In this episode, Dr. Waite addresses:

 • what led him to become involved with the FASD population